 Fabrice Monteiro (b.
 1972, Belgium/Benin) is a photographer, whose images question, in subtle and often symbolic ways, “the evolution of black identity through history.”
 Engaging with issues of sustainability, mythology, West-African masquerades or Mouridism, his aesthetic taps into photo-reportage, fashion photography and traditional studio portraiture.

-Monteiro’s work has been exhibited in Belgium, Gabon, Spain, Germany, France, the U.S. and Luxembourg in solo exhibitions and in numerous international group exhibitions, including at the Musée de l’Homme, Paris; the Shanghai Biennial; the Dakar Biennial in Senegal, or the Guggenheim Museum Bilbao (2015).
-His photographs are in the permanent collections of the Chicago Museum of Photography, the Seattle Museum of Art or the Geneva Museum of Ethnography, Switzerland.
+Monteiro’s work has been exhibited in Belgium, Gabon, Spain, Germany, France, the U.S. and Luxembourg in solo exhibitions and in numerous international group exhibitions, including at the Musée de l’Homme, Paris; the Shanghai Biennial; the Dakar Biennial in Senegal and the Guggenheim Museum Bilbao (2015).
+His photographs are in the permanent collections of the Chicago Museum of Photography, the Seattle Museum of Art and the Geneva Museum of Ethnography, Switzerland.

-Fabrice Monteiro lives and work in Dakar, Senegal.
+Fabrice Monteiro lives and works in Dakar, Senegal.